datastax/kaap/README.md

 4. You've now installed KAAP.
 By default, when KAAP is installed, the PulsarCluster CRDs are also created.
-This setting is defined in the Pulsar operator values.yaml file as `crd: create: true`.
+This setting is defined in the KAAP values.yaml file as `crd: {create: true}`.

 5. To see available CRDs:
 ```